-Now the business is coming full-circle by returning to one of its original vending spaces: Vancouver's legendary Granville Island Public Market.
-Vista D'Oro's onsite shop-cafe space, The Preservatory, is expanding its reach with the impending launch of its Preservatory Provisions & Toast Bar inside the iconic marketplace.
+Now the business has come full-circle by returning to one of its original vending spaces: Vancouver's legendary Granville Island Public Market.
+Vista D'Oro's onsite shop-cafe space, The Preservatory, is expanding its reach with the launch of its Preservatory Provisions & Toast Bar inside the iconic marketplace.

 Customers will be able to shop from shelves loaded with "preserves, pickles, honey, chocolates and so much more," offering what The Preservatory team says will be "a truly delicious slice of B.C."

 For those in search of a light bite, the Toast Bar will feature a menu of "elevated toasts highlighting The Preservatory preserves atop the freshest bread from the best local bakeries paired with B.C.’s bounty of seasonal veggies, herbs, artisanal cheese."
 The cheese will be supplied by Public Market neighbours Benton Bros, who were among the first to stock Vista D'Oro products (and still do).

 The menu includes toast on a choice of three kinds of sourdough, brioche, or sprouted rye with toppings like charcuterie from the Market's Oyama Sausage, or house-made ricotta and preserves.
 And, of course, they're doing toast classics like avocado, cheese, or cinnamon sugar.